fangyuan-ksgk/CS231a-Computer-Vision-From-3D-Reconstruction-to-Recognition/P2/README.md

+I built all functions (including utils) in my own ways and include the solution & derivation in this folder.

 Assignment 2:

 1. Fundamental Matrix Estimation From Point Correspondences (8-point algorithm & normalized 8-point algorithm), fundamental matrix can be computed with 8 corresponding points from two images obtained by two different camera (intrinsic & extrinsic matrix differs).
 We can use Fundamental Matrix to plot the Epipolar lines on both images, which can be used for image rectification.